NMKadir/HPC_QC_KS/README.md

 - Koopman/Carleman-operator linearization (EDMD) of the Galerkin-truncated dynamics, for variational quantum simulation of the *full* time evolution rather than just the transform step.
 - Port the hybrid pipeline to NVIDIA CUDA-Q for native single-program GPU/QPU co-execution.
 - Quantify quantum error amplification under chaos using the system's Lyapunov exponent.

----

-## Citation

-See `report.pdf` for the full derivation, algorithm (ETDRK4 pseudocode), and complete reference list.